sakritz/dungeons-and-beans/content/_index.md

 ---
-title: The Bean Bois Saga
+title: "The Bean Bois Saga"
-enableToc: false
+enableToc: true
 ---

 # The Bean Bois